RobertARandolph/AdmiralBumbleBee.com/_posts/2020-11-12-DAW-v-DAW-7-Studio-One.md

 This post took:

 * 7 hours to mess with Studio Ones settings and hunch over my scope.
 Ouch, my back!
-* 1 hour to test.
+* 2 hours to test.
-* 20 minutes to write the article.
+* 3 hours to write the article.